 How to Get the Best Car Interest Rates

-Getting the best interest rate possible on a car can save you hundreds - if not thousands of dollars - on the total cost of your vehicle purchase.
+Getting the best interest rate possible on a car loan can save you hundreds – if not thousands -– of dollars on the total cost of your vehicle over the long run.
 While it may not always be possible to get the interest rates that you see advertised on TV, it is still possible to secure a good interest rate if you put in some preparation ahead of time.
 Here, you can learn what it takes to get the best interest rate on your next big car purchase.

 Buy a New Car